Eklipsorz/CAGMA/package/domainU/domainU_kernel/readme.md

 you need to do the following:

 1. replace the corresponding file according to filename in <strong>kernel</strong> dir or use patch
+2. replace the .config with config file
+3. recompile ur kernel and reboot